drunomics/phapp-cli/README.md

 ## Usage

-Run `phapp list` to show a list of support commands.
-A few important commands are highlighted below:
+Run `phapp list` to show a list of support commands and use `phapp command --help` for more information about a command.
+The list of currently available commands

-### build

-  - Build the project as configured in phapp.yml:

-        phapp build

-    If no build command configured, phapp will just run a composer install.

-  - Build a certain branch and commit the build result in `build/{{ branch }}`:
+is:

+      build                 Builds the project with the current code checkout. clone                 Clones a Phapp project.
+      create                Creates a new project base on a given template. help                  Displays help for a command
+      init                  Initializes the app.
+      install               Installs the application.
+      list                  Lists commands
+      setup                 Setups the phapp environment.
+      status                Checks for a working and installed application. update                Updates the app.
-        phapp build {{ branch }}
+     build
+      build:branch          Builds a given branch.
+      build:clean           Cleans all build related files.
+      build:clean:composer  Cleans all dependencies that are installed via composer. git
+      git:pull              Updates local branches by pull from remote repositories. git:setup-remotes     Configures Git remote repositories.
+     init
+      init:manifest         Initializes a new phapp.yml for your project. self
+      self:rollback         Rolls back to the previous version after a self-update. self:update           Updates the installed phar.

 ## Phapp development